 The PPPoE Service name may be required by an ISP, but is typically left blank.
 When in doubt, leave it blank or contact the ISP and ask if it is necessary.

 - PPPoE Dial on Demand

 This option leaves the connection down/offline until data is requested that would need the connection to the Internet.
 PPPoE logins happen quite fast, so in most cases the delay while the connection is setup would be negligible.
 If public services are hosted behind this firewall, do not check this option as an online connection must be maintained as much as possible in that case.
 Also note that this choice will not drop an existing connection.

 - PPPoE Idle Timeout

-Specifies how much time pfSense will let the PPPoE connection remain up without transmitting data before disconnecting.
+Specifies how much time the PPPoE connection remain up without transmitting data before disconnecting.
 This is only useful when coupled with Dial on demand, and is typically left blank (disabled).